Galena, Illinois: Geography

-According to the 2010 census, Galena has a total area of 4.51 sqmi, of which 4.50 sqmi (or 99.83%) is land and 0.01 sqmi (or 0.17%) is water.
+According to the 2021 census gazetteer files, Galena has a total area of 4.51 sqmi, of which 4.50 sqmi (or 99.82%) is land and 0.01 sqmi (or 0.18%) is water.

 Galena is located in the Driftless Zone, an area that was not covered by glaciers during the recent ice ages.
 This area, which includes the far northwestern corner of Illinois, escaped glaciation, while almost the entire state was glaciated, nearly to its southern tip.
 Because it escaped glaciation, this area is known for its hills, valleys, bluffs and considerable exposed rock.

 Horseshoe Mound is a hill located outside Galena that U.S. 20 winds around before entering Galena.
 The view from Horseshoe Mound is one of the most photographed spots in the city.
 It stands at 1063 ft above sea level.

 Climate

-Galena has a humid continental climate (Köppen climate classification: Dfa), with cold winters, hot summers, and four seasons.
-Annual precipitation is about 36 inches.
+Galena has a humid continental climate (Köppen climate classification: Dfa), with cold winters and hot summers.
+Annual precipitation is about 36 inches, with a distinct peak in summer.

 Because of the city's proximity to the Galena River, buildings have been threatened on numerous occasions by flooding.
 Eventually the Army Corps of Engineers built a dike to prevent city flooding.
 Galena's Congressman, Leo E. Allen, helped acquire funding for city floodgates which were added in 1951 to connect to the river levee system.
 Significant recorded floods include: